Skip to Main Content

 • Zaponex Treatment Access System (ZTAS)

 Patients can only be registered with one service at any one time.
-The prescriber, a nominated pharmacist and the hospital or retail pharmacy that supplies clozapine must also be registered with the relevant monitoring service.
-Trusts are unlikely to be registered with services for all three brands.
+Trusts are unlikely to be registered with all three services.
 Clozapine is not usually prescribed or supplied in primary care.

 Choosing clozapine preparations

-In an acute situation, choice of clozapine formulation is likely to be limited to that which the patient is currently prescribed.
-In the longer term it may be possible to switch to a different formulation or brand.
-It is important that clozapine doses are not missed while an alternative formulation is sought.
+In an acute situation, choice of clozapine formulation is limited to that which the person is currently prescribed.
+In the longer term, you may be able to switch to a different formulation or brand after discussion with the person’s mental health team.
+Clozapine doses should not be missed while an alternative formulation is sought.

-In all cases, seek advice from the individual’s specialist mental health team.
-They can initiate changes if necessary and liaise with the appropriate clozapine monitoring service(s).
+In all cases, seek advice from the person’s specialist mental health team, but do not delay giving a dose if it can be swallowed safely.
+The specialist can initiate changes if necessary and liaise with the appropriate clozapine monitoring service(s).
 The mental health team may recommend clozapine blood level monitoring if tablets are crushed or the brand or formulation is changed.

 Tablets

-Clozaril tablets (available as 25mg and 100mg) are scored and licensed to be split in half.
+Available as 25mg and 100mg strengths, are scored and licensed to be split in half.
 They can be crushed and mixed with water or soft food; this is off-label use.
 The tablets are uncoated but the drug is insoluble; be careful to ensure the whole dose is taken.

 Denzapine